 3. You can train the tagger using the golden corpus by executing (provided that it is now in pSCRDRtagger package):

-pSCRDRtagger> python RDRPOSTagger.py train PATH-TO-LEXICON PATH-TO-CORPUS-DIRECTORY GOLDEN-CORPUS MODEL-NAME
+pSCRDRtagger> python RDRPOSTagger.py train PATH-TO-SMALLER-IN-SIZE-LEXICON PATH-TO-CORPUS-DIRECTORY GOLDEN-CORPUS MODEL-NAME

-The rule-based model postagging.rdr will be generated in a new directory named T3-2 in the directory Sample/En as we apply default threshold-pair 3 and 2 for learning the model.
+The golden corpus correctTrain is located in directory Sample/En.
+The rule-based model postagging.rdr will be generated in a new directory named T3-2 in the directory Sample/En since we apply default threshold-pair 3 and 2 for learning the model.
 You can easily add other thresholds by changing the code line 17 in the module RDRPOSTagger.py.

 4. After training is completed, you can do POS tagging on raw tokenized data by simply executing following command: